Aaronds20/SpeedbankApp/README.md

 The main objectives of this project are:<br />
 • Login Credentials for customers security.<br />
 • Creation of a new bank account as well as selection of different accounts like saving A/C, Current A/C for the customer.<br />
-• View account statement of the customer according to the selected time period.<br />
+• View all the transactions of the customer according to the selected time period.<br />
-• Ability to check all transactions made with their account.<br />
-• Applying for a loan.<br />
+• The ability to apply for a loan as well payback the loan.<br />
-• Transferring money to the local customer account number.<br />
+• Transferring money to the local customer account number as well as for another branch.<br />
-• Ability to see the number of loans you have applied for and the number of months left to pay the loan.<br />
 • Ability to apply for a debit card<br />

 Images